Brunozhon/SwiftReference/README.md

 or used in if loops.

 > **Note:**
-> You may not have learned about if loops, but we will learn them later.
+> You may not have learned about if conditionals, but we will learn them later.

 ```swift
 if myBoolean {